borntofrappe/the-nature-of-code/README.md

 _Please note:_

 - in the demo, the idea is to apply a repulsing force when a particle collides with the attractor.
 The data structure collecting the particles is modified to have the table use the keys with the same value as the `userdata` field.
 This is helpful to refer to the particular particle, but requires a small adjusment in the iterator function. `ipairs` works with sequences, while `pairs` is equipped to loop through key-value pairs.

-### Toxiclib Verlet Physics

-_Please note:_

-- toxiclib refers to a library developed for Java and Processing.
-Here I try to replicate the demos introduced in the book with [_Toxiclibs.js_](https://github.com/hapticdata/toxiclibsjs), a port for the JavaScript language.
-Each demo has an `index.html` file which refers to the minified build of the library